IanMH-NetSecDev/9HD-OS/README.md

 # 9HD-OS
-A more secure Linux endpoint.
-Made for ansible.
+A novel approach to endpoint security.
+Made for ansible, made with Arch and KVM.